DanielMoscoso/100day_challenge/Readme.txt

 		 coverage once they reset.
 Now they also get a new distance coverage, making the game completely random in all aspects.
 		-The player loses, and the game stops if Timmy gets hit by a car.
+		-The distance between Timmy the turtle and the cars is a little bit smaller, making the hit-box smaller.
+And after the player beats a level, the cars get faster by a small amount.
 ===============================================================================